Home Warranty Repair vs Replace: How Companies Decide What Happens

 How Home Warranty Companies Decide: Repair or Replace?

-When your covered appliance or system breaks down, the home warranty company — not you — gets to decide whether it gets repaired or replaced.
+When your covered appliance or system breaks down, the home warranty company, not you, gets to decide whether it gets repaired or replaced.
 That decision follows a structured process that weighs cost, age, and parts availability.
 Understanding how the process works gives you a significant advantage when filing a claim and pushing back if the outcome isn't fair.

 Age, Parts Availability & Cost Comparison